TDStrasser/KookaBlockly-Reference/docs/source/pins.rst

 .. important::
-    The allowable input voltage range for the Kookaberry is 0 volts to +3.3 volts DC.
+    The allowable input voltage range for the **Kookaberry** is 0 volts to +3.3 volts DC.
-    Applying voltages outside that range may irreparably damage the Kookaberry.
+    Applying voltages outside that range may irreparably damage the **Kookaberry**.

 Get Pin Voltage